john-cd/rust_howto/bk/src/categories/development-tools_testing/testing.md

 [`rstest`][c-rstest]⮳{{hi:rstest}} is a resource-based test framework for writing data-driven tests.

 This framework focuses on integration-testing, that means external software, not necessarily written in rust.
 `rtest` works by using stateful resources.
-It uses macros to build a executable binary that can handle all your filters and returns a nice output.
+It uses [macros][p-macros] to build a executable binary that can handle all your filters and returns a nice output.

 ## Documentation Testing {#doc_testing}